bweber0604/SFMLSortingVisualizer/README.md

 4.the '+' and '-' keys will raise and lower the size of the bars respectively

 this was my first bigger project using c++ and sfml

+How To Run:

+If you have it open in Visual Studio Code: you need to type ./SortingApp.exe and the window should pop up.
+If you made changes to the code then you should MAKE the project to update the .exe

+Otherwise all you need to do is double click the .exe file and it should open